Slepian/Slepian/README.md

 `setup_octave_pkg`

 This will only be necessary the first time you use this software.

+**There may be error messages or warnings during package installation.**
+**This does not mean that the software will not run.
+It may just mean that a specific package failed to install.**
+The software should still work and you can continue with the next steps.
+Some special functions such as export to GMT may not work but this can be fixed at a later time (install NetCDF and run `setup_octave_pkg` again).

-Then, after the necessary packages are installed (or skipped), run
+Then, after the necessary packages are installed (or skipped with error messages), run

 `initialize_octave`